-It takes more space to produce renewable energy than you think.
+It takes more space to produce renewable energy sources than you think.
 New research by Paul Behrens, environmental scientist and Master of Science student John van Zalka, shows how much space do we need for nine specific types of energy production.
 Biomass, water, and winds occupy the most space.
-Natural gas and nuclear energy at least.
+Natural gas and nuclear energy at least (is nuclear energy renewable?).
 The Energy Policy magazine has published this publication.

 Different types of fuel need a different amount of space, and renewable energies generally need more space than fossil fuels.
 One way to compare them is to use the power density concept.
 That means the average electricity produced in one horizontal square meter of infrastructure.
 For the first time, scientists at the University of Leiden, collected 177 estimates of US electricity density from the scientific literature.
 Then they compared performance density for nine specific types of energy.
 The results are applicable to other countries as well.

 They found that electricity density may vary up to 1000 times, with the lowest biomass (at 0.8 W / m2) and natural gas being the highest (at 1000 W / m2).
 Solar and wind power need approximately 40-50 times more space than coal and 90-100 times more space than gas.
 “But the production of fossil fuels is very dirty,” says Paul Behrens, an environmental scientist at Leiden University.
 “So while renewable energy takes up more space, this space will be less polluted and can be used more than is the case for agricultural use near the base wind turbines.”

 Roof solar energy

 The analysis also found that solar energy density is steadily rising over time.
 It is with research suggesting that the new three-dimensional proposals could reach three to five times the current figures in the middle of this century.